Current Divisional Instructions During Implementation of Administrative Order 12.510.

-- Send copy of Notice of Hearing and copy of pleading being heard to the Judge's chamber.
+- Send courtesy copy of Notice of Hearing and copy of pleading being heard to the Judge's chamber.
 If not courtesy copy is received YOUR HEARING WILL BE STRICKEN from the docket.

 Each Notice of Hearing for special set hearings must contain the following language:

 The attorneys/parties must submit to the court FIVE (5) BUSINESS DAYS before the hearing: